-Each year a select group of seriously motivated students are chosen to participate in our Program.
+Each year a select group of seriously motivated students is chosen to participate in our Program.
 Choosing among the numerous applicants is always difficult.
-Those who gain acceptance clearly demonstrate not only a need for the service, but also the determination, skill and maturity required to manage the demands of college.
-We place strong emphasis on a student's strengths and abilities.
+Those who gain acceptance clearly demonstrate not only a need for the service but also the determination, skill, and maturity required to manage the demands of college.
+We place a strong emphasis on a student's strengths and abilities.
 These are the blocks upon which our Program will build.

 Students with learning disabilities will have to draw upon inner resources to successfully meet the many challenges they will encounter during their college experience.

 Students who are a good fit for the Program typically possess the following:

 - A knowledge and acceptance of their learning disability, ADD, or ADHD

 - A willingness to accept assistance and access support